henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/readme.md

 Seek to a position in a file can be used to change position with in the file to read or write.

-Example of seeking to a position in file in current directory using a mounted PFS3 volume:
+Example of seeking to a position in file in current directory:
 ```
 await using (var stream = await pfs3Volume.OpenFile("New File", false))
 {